Rebiya Kadeer: Release and later career

 On 14 March 2005, Kadeer was released early on medical grounds, into United States' custody in advance of a visit by U.S. Secretary of State Condoleezza Rice to the region.
 The U.S., which had pressured for her release, agreed to drop a resolution against China in the United Nations Commission on Human Rights.
 On 17 March, Kadeer flew to the U.S. and joined her family in Washington, D.C.

 In November 2006, she became the president of the separatist World Uyghur Congress, and later also became president of the Uyghur American Association.
 In April 2007, one of her sons, Ablikim, was sentenced to 9 years in prison and 3 years deprivation of political rights, reportedly after confessing to charges of "instigating and engaging in secessionist activities."
 In November 2006 Alim, another of her sons, was sentenced to 7 years in prison and fined $62,500.
 Both were allegedly beaten and tortured in custody.
 Qahar Abdurehim, yet another of her sons, was fined $12,500 for tax evasion but not jailed.
 In June 2006, Alim, Ablikim, and Qahar were officially charged with state security and economic crimes.

 The Chinese government characterizes Kadeer as "an ironclad separatist colluding with terrorists and Islamic extremists."
 In 2007 Kadeer expressed doubt about a police raid on a terrorist camp, reiterating her assertion that Uyghur organizations are not terrorist organizations, and instead fight peacefully.
-On 5 June 2007, at a conference on democracy and security held in Prague, Kadeer met privately with President George W. Bush, who praised people like her for being "far more valuable than the weapons of their army or oil under the ground."
+On 5 June 2007, at a conference on democracy and security held in Prague, Kadeer and other global political dissidents met with President George W. Bush, who praised the talent of people like her for being "the greatest resource of their nations, far more valuable than the weapons of their army or their oil under the ground."
 On 17 September 2007, the United States House of Representatives passed by a voice vote House Resolution 497, demanding that the Chinese Government release the imprisoned children of Rebiya Kadeer and Canadian citizen Huseyin Celil, and change its suppressive policy towards the Uyghur people.

 Rebiya Kadeer claimed that Turkey is hampered from interfering with Uyghurs because it recognizes that its own Kurdish issue may get interfered with by China in retaliation.